Go Board - The Best FPGA Development Board For Beginners

-The Nandland Go Board is the perfect FPGA development board for beginners.
 If you have never used an FPGA board before, this is absolutely the first board that you should purchase.
 Click here to Order One Now for just $65 and free US shipping (+$12 for international).
-Thanks to a successful Kickstarter campaign which raised over $10,000, the Go Board is now available for everyone to purchase!
-The Go Board is different from other FPGA development boards available for purchase.
-It has many on-board peripherals that allow beginners in VHDL or Verilog the ability to learn by creating many projects.
+Thanks to a successful Kickstarter campaign which raised over $10,000, the Go Board is now available to purchase!
+The Go Board is different.
+It has many on-board peripherals that allow beginners to learn VHDL or Verilog by creating many projects.
 The following features are available:

 - Lattice ICE40 HX1K FPGA